General-Beck/rust-actions-template/README.md

 # rust-actions-template
-Building Rust for Multiple Platforms Using Github Actions
+Checking, Testing and Building Rust for Multiple Platforms Using Github Actions